ruggertech/TriviaGame/README.md

 - Pending (Not determine yet, require more answers)
 - Unresolved (question can not be resolved)

-If question is unresolved, we don&#39;t award points and stop providing this question to players.
+If question is unresolved, we don't award points and stop providing this question to players.

 ## Implementation (majority vote) – _ **bonus part** _